-The Company has in place a Securities Trading Policy that details the trading policy with respect to the buying and selling of shares by directors and relevant employees.
+The Company has in place a Securities Trading Policy that details the trading policy with respect to the dealing of shares by directors and relevant employees.

-Under the Company's Securities Trading Policy for the buying and selling of Company securities, an executive, director or other employee must not trade in any securities of the Company at any time when they are in possession of unpublished, price sensitive information in relation to those securities.
+Under the Company's Securities Trading Policy for the dealing of Company securities, an executive, director or other employee must not deal in any securities of the Company at any time when they are in possession of unpublished, price sensitive information in relation to those securities.

-A Designated Officer should not deal in securities of Opthea without receiving clearance from an Approving Officer(s) who has ensured that there is no unpublished price sensitive information.
+A Designated Officer may not deal in securities of Opthea without receiving clearance from an Approving Officer(s) (among other things).